 The issue here is: that your hair health starts from within: you cannot expect your body grow healthy hair if what you’re putting in it – is junk.
 Lifestyle and a balanced diet play a huge role in hair growth.
 So if you’re feeding your body with alcohol and unhealthy foods – your hair will show the same.

-High blood pressure during menopause
+High blood pressure during menopausal hair loss

 Estrogen has a complex relationship with blood pressure, and the effects of estrogen on blood pressure can vary depending on a variety of factors, such as age, health status, and lifestyle factors.